erezfree29/Vanity_Numbers/README.md

 Vanity Number three  $.External.vanityNumThree

 Reasons for choosing the solution
-1)convering only 4 digits to a word takes less resources and and the caller on the line for less time.
+1)converting only 4 digits to a word takes fewer resources and the caller is on the line for less time.

-2)ordering the words in acsending order makes to faster to type.
+2)ordering the words in ascending order makes it faster to type.

 3)implementing four for loops made the code shorter.

-- I initally struggled with the amazon interface , it took me time to realize that in order to get to the contact workflows I need to press the link to the user's personal connect interface.
+- I initially struggled with the amazon interface, it took me time to realize that to get to the contact workflows I need to press the link to the user's personal connect interface.
-- I checked locally that my Lambada function works , it created vanity numbers and it saves them to the DynamoDB table.
+- I checked locally that my Lambada function works, it created vanity numbers and it saves them to the DynamoDB table.
-- I embeded the Lambada function into the work flow but I currently and have made it return an object key pairs with the phone number and vanity numbers
+- I embedded the Lambada function into the workflow but I currently and have made it return an object key pair with the phone number and vanity numbers
-  I was not able to male the server say out the vanity numbers and I probably need more time to configure it correctly.
+  I was not able to male the server says out the vanity numbers and I probably need more time to configure it correctly.

 ### Testing